ggold7046/tutorials/CONTRIBUTING.md

 To create actionable tutorials, start by identifying _learning objectives_, which are the end goals.
-Working backwards from these objectives will help to eliminate extraneous information.
+Working backwards from these objectives will help eliminate extraneous information.

 ## Learning objectives ##